Homeomorphic-Invariance of EM: Non-Asymptotic Convergence in KL Divergence for Exponential Families via Mirror Descent: Supplementary material for :

 This section gives additional details on the assumptions discussed in \cref{sec:assumptions} and shows the derivation for maximum a posteriori (\aMAP) estimation with \aEM under a conjugate prior.
 We first mention how \ref{ass:3} implies that the \aEM iterates are well-defined and introduce notation to discuss proper conjugate priors for exponential families.
 We then show that a proper prior implies that the surrogate optimized by \aEM leads to well-defined solutions and satisfies \ref{ass:3}, and end with showing how an equivalent of \cref{thm:convergence-em-as-md} holds for \aMAP.

-\paragraph{\ref{ass:3} makes the update are well defined.} Consider fitting the variance $\sigma^2 > 0$ of a Gaussian.
-The possible pitfalls for the update is to be on the boundary ($\sigma^2 \inleq 0$), or diverge ($\sigma^2 \m!\to\m! \infty$).
+\paragraph{\ref{ass:3} guarantees that the update are well defined.} Consider fitting the variance $\sigma^2 > 0$ of a Gaussian.
+The update is ill-defined if it goes to the boundary ($\sigma^2 \inleq 0$), or diverges ($\sigma^2 \m!\to\m! \infty$).
 Here is how \ref{ass:3} avoids those cases.

 The exponential family assumptions imply that the surrogate $\Q{\npt}{\cdot}$ optimized during the \Mstep is convex.
 Its domain, $\Omega$, is an open set. \ref{ass:3} constrains the sub-level sets $\Omega_{\npt} = \{ \phi \in \Omega : \Q{\npt}{\phi} \leq \Q{\npt}{\np} \}$ to be compact (closed and bounded).
 As the minimum of the surrogate is contained in any sub-level set, it must be finite (as the sub-level sets are bounded) and contained strictly in $\Omega$ (as the sub-level sets are closed).